 The Alzheimer Society is your First Link® to a community of support, resources and a wealth of knowledge to help you in your dementia journey.

-You’re joining a community of over 50 million people diagnosed with dementia.
-In Manitoba, there are more than 18,400 people who live with this disease.
-Having a globally coordinated World Alzheimer’s Month sends a strong message to governments and policy makers that dementia is a serious health issue that will have overwhelming implications on services and health systems around the world as the population grows older.
+In Manitoba, there are more than 18,400 people who live with dementia.
+Having a globally coordinated World Alzheimer’s Month sends a strong message to governments and policymakers that dementia is a serious health issue which will have overwhelming effects on services and health systems around the world as the population grows older.

 Register for the Research Forum